 Enhancing the drivers of innovation in rural places is important to promote well-being and sustainable growth.

-Delivering health, education and other services of general interest is a mandate for governments around the world.
-Meeting this mandate is becoming more challenging in recent years because of tight fiscal budgets, demographic pressures, and rising public spending on both social services and health care...
+Delivering health, education and other services is a mandate for governments around the world that has become more challenging in recent years due to tight fiscal budgets, demographic pressures, and rising public spending on both social services and health care...

 The Principles on Rural Policy crystallise over 20 years of the OECD’s work on rural development and were developed through a comprehensive review process with OECD member countries and key stakeholders.